jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 There's some evidence that if you take a pretest before you've even been exposed to material, [you'll do better][failing] when it comes to the actual test afterward.
-If your scores are not improving or you simply feel lost, you might not be ready.
+If your scores are not improving or you are just guessing, you might not be ready.
 Consider stepping back to review more.

  [retrieval]: http://www.sciencemag.org/content/331/6018/772.full
  [failing]: http://www.nytimes.com/2014/09/07/magazine/why-flunking-exams-is-actually-a-good-thing.html